DIVERSITY, EQUITY AND INCLUSION

 At Community Progress Council, we are committed to making progress to create a diverse, inclusive, and equitable organization and community.
 CPC will ensure all staff have the knowledge, values, and skills to empower clients and one another, respecting each person’s unique experiences and cultural differences.

-CPC recognizes that progress is more than empowering individuals and families to become financially stable.
+Progress is more than empowering individuals and families to become financially stable.
 As an organization, CPC commits to actively work to develop a more diverse, equitable, and inclusive organization that supports and advocates for public policy that promotes equity for all.

 The team at Community Progress Council realizes that this work is just the beginning – that creating a welcoming and inclusive organization for all is a continuing effort that needs to include many voices.
 We are committed to this journey.